Strong anharmonicity dictates ultralow thermal conductivities of type-I clathrates: Introduction

-Through our VDMFT calculations, we confirm that anharmonic interactions between acoustic modes of the cage lattice and flat optical modes corresponding to rattling motions of guest atoms inside 24-atom cages are responsible for the ultralow thermal conductivities of these materials.
-Furthermore, through a nonperturbative description of this anharmonicity, we find that the thermal conductivity has a relatively moderate dependence on the temperature above 300\,K, in agreement with experimental observations.
-These results cannot be captured, even qualitatively, using conventional lowest-order PT, suggesting that nonperturbative effects of anharmonicity, including four-phonon and higher-order scattering processes, are key to understanding the reduced thermal transport of type-I clathrates.
+Through our VDMFT calculations on model clathrate systems, we confirm that anharmonic interactions between acoustic modes of the cage lattice and flat optical modes corresponding to rattling motions of guest atoms inside 24-atom cages are responsible for the ultralow thermal conductivities of these materials.
+Furthermore, through a nonperturbative description of this anharmonicity, we find that the thermal conductivity has a relatively moderate dependence on the temperature above 300\,K, consistent with experimental observations.
+Within our model, these results cannot be captured, even qualitatively, using conventional lowest-order PT, suggesting that nonperturbative effects of anharmonicity, including four-phonon and higher-order scattering processes, are important for understanding the reduced thermal transport of type-I clathrates.
+We also briefly evaluate the evidence for a phonon Kondo effect~\cite{ikeda_kondo-like_2019}, which our method is uniquely suited to study, given the success of DMFT and its associated impurity problem in explaining Kondo physics in electronic systems.